 This year, cherry blossoms are expected to bloom in early-mid April.
 Here are some of the best places to view them:

 The central park of Ichinoseki (10min walk from Ichinoseki Station) and the main viewing spot for cherry blossoms.
 From mid April to the beginning of May, about 400 cherry blossoms bloom to cover the mountain.
-During the peak, the cherry blossoms are lit up at night (2021 event cancelled due to COVID-19) .
+During the peak, the cherry blossoms are lit up at night from 6:30pm.

 2) Ichinoseki Yusuichi Kinen Ryokuchi Park 一関遊水地記念緑地公園

-There are around 1000 cherry blossoms in this park but various types, meaning that the best time to see them will differ.
-I'd say this is the most popular spot to do 'hanami (picnic party and flower viewing)' in Ichinoseki.
+There are around 1000 cherry blossoms in this park and 100 different types, meaning that the best time to see them will differ.
+This is the most popular spot to do 'hanami (picnic party and flower viewing)' in Ichinoseki.
 The park is adjacent to the Ichinoseki General Gymnasium and has picnic benches and play equipment.

 3) Genbikei 厳美渓